Newspaper Page Text

 Shot through the check, the bul

-let taking a cireular course ou'
+let taking a circular course ou

-through his neck, J T Davis, Jr.
+through his neck.
+J T. Davis.
+Jr.

-29 of 502 Bedford-Plaee, was un
+29. of 502 Bedford Plaee. was un

 able to tell doctors at Grady hos

-pital Saiurday night just how il
+pital Saturday night just how il

 happened.